imAIgene-Dream3D/BEHAV3D/README.md

 _____
 ## What output can BEHAV3D provide?
 - Behavioral clustering/classification of different types of cell dynamics
+- Backprojection of behavioral phenotype over tracked cells
 - Any type of change of cell state that can be detected by a change in fluorescent intensity e.g. cell death, reporter, Ca2+ signalling (In Progress)
 - Tumor death dynamics quantification (In Progress)
-- Backprojection of behavioral phenotype in Imaris 3D image visualization software (In Progress)
 - Correlation between tumor death dynamics and behavioral phenotypes (In Progress)
 _____
 ## How to cite this pipeline